Terms & Conditions

 Shippit Pty Ltd operates an automated booking service.
 If you chose to purchase additional transit cover on a Prohibited item the cover is invalidated.

-Shippit Pty Ltd have a check box that must be ticked to state the Prohibited items & Terms and Conditions list have been read before an order can be completed.
+Shippit Pty Ltd has a checkbox that must be ticked to state the Prohibited items & Terms and Conditions list have been read before an order can be completed.

 Please note – Hazardous / Dangerous goods are strictly prohibited from our services.
 Failure to declare Dangerous goods can lead to prosecution where unlimited fines and imprisonment is possible.